 Merchants used to accept Bitcoin, Ethereum, Ripple and convert it into Tether in order to hedge against the volatility.
 Now we are seeing the payments just being done directly in Tether.

 As per the recent stats, the success of Tether is being held responsible for the plummeting figures of leading crypto coins, Bitcoin and Ether.
 At CoinPayments.net, Bitcoin has seen a drastic fall of nearly 60% in the payment settlement volume.
 Interestingly, Tether stands a place ahead of Ether in the ranking, which grabs the third spot on the platform.
+Check here to find more information about crypto gambling.

 The popularity of Tether can also be attributed to its widescale acceptance in the marketspace.
 The merchants who face issues in credit-card processing services or have to pay heavy processing charges often resolve to Tether as a medium of exchange.
 According to Michael Chrzan, the co-owner of Green Earth Robotics Inc. has revealed that Bitcoin, Ether, and Tether are the most widely used crypto payment coins on the platform.